Create Metrics with Tableau Pulse

 If you prefer the flexibility of working in the traditional Tableau viz authoring environment, or if you need to create calculated fields, use the advanced analytics editor.

-Only the fields or calculations that you add to these shelves are saved by the editor.
-Number formatting changes or granularity adjustments made to these fields in the advanced editor don't carry over.
+Only the fields, including calculated fields, that you add to these shelves are saved by the editor.
+Number format changes, granularity adjustments, or table calculations made in the advanced editor don't carry over.
 Instead, use the definition settings to set a minimum time granularity or change the number format.

 The fields you added in the editor replace the equivalent fields in the definition panel.
 To edit these fields, reopen the editor.
 You can't edit fields configured in the advanced analytics editor in the definition panel.